 What parts of the application materials are given more weight?

 We do not weigh any part of the individual application nor do we use formulas to make decisions.
 All applications will be reviewed and rated using our own criteria and standards.
 We use a holistic approach to arrive at decisions.

 Can the application fee be waived and if so how do I obtain a waiver?

-Waivers of the $105.00 application fee are available for applicants who a) participate(d) in one of the these programs or (b) demonstrate financial need as described below.
+Waivers of the $120.00 application fee for US citizen applicants or $140 for international applicants are available for applicants who a) participate(d) in one of the these programs or (b) demonstrate financial need as described below.